Have you ever heard that you can become a National Geographic Certified Educator? Keep reading this post to learn how and why you should do it!

-This course inspired me to follow my instincts and use all innovative methods I like in one thematic unit.
-It gave me tools to inspire students and build environmental awareness which extends beyond the walls of the classroom.
-It also showed us that we can make a change together.
-Activism is something we should all strive to in order to improve our local communities.
+This course inspired me to follow my instincts and use all the innovative methods in one thematic unit.
+It gave me tools to inspire students and build environmental awareness that extends beyond the classroom walls.
+It also showed us that we could make a change together.
+Activism is something we should all strive to improve in our local communities.
 This course inspired me to do all of the things I am successfully doing now. 🙂

 Have you ever participated in a course that you felt was life-changing and empowering?
 How has that influenced your practice and personal life?
 Would you consider becoming a National Geographic Certified Educator?
-Write in the comments or in the contact page, I would love to connect with like-minded educators!
+Write in the comments or the contact page.
+I would love to connect with like-minded educators!

 Click here to explore my store where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.

 Don’t forget to leave a review when you download materials!
 It’s just a minute of your time, and it means a lot to me.